rognil/cc-to-git/README.md

     gitcc migrate

+If you end up with problems and you have problems migrating and you believe that the cause of the problem is unnecessary to bring along to Git.
+Then you could just edit the lshistory.bak file created in the conf folder and just remove the rows causing the problems.
+Then you need to load the newly created file instead of letting the program read from ClearCase.
+Say that you have named your prepared file lshistory.fixed and placed the file in the conf folder, then you just have to execute the following command to use your own adapted history file:

+    gitcc migrate --load=conf/lshistory.fixed

 This will create a subfolder for git, initialize git and mirror the ClearCase view into the newly created Git folder.